Machine Learning

 Common questions about machine learning

-What is the difference between AI and machine learning?
+What is the difference between a chatbot and machine learning?

-How much data do we need for machine learning?
+How much data do we need?

 How much does an ML project cost?

-A proof of concept typically costs $10,000 to $25,000.
-A full production ML solution — including data pipeline, model training, deployment, and monitoring — ranges from $25,000 to $80,000+.
-Ongoing costs include hosting and periodic model retraining, typically $300 to $1,500/month.
+A proof of concept typically costs $10,000 to $25,000 and takes 4 to 6 weeks.
+A production ML system, including data pipeline, model training, deployment, and monitoring, ranges from $25,000 to $80,000+.
+Ongoing costs are typically $300 to $1,500/month for hosting and periodic retraining.

 What if the proof of concept shows our data is not good enough?